thalentemadlala/alx-system_engineering-devops/0x01-shell_permissions/README.md

-add execute permission to the owner
+add permissions to the owner groups and users